Why Buy a Diamond?

 Choosing a Diamond

 The two most important factors in making a diamond purchase are usually price and appearance.
-Remember this: the size of a diamond has absolutely nothing to do with how much you love your fiance.
-Buy the best diamond you can find in your price range and she’ll love it.
+Remember this: the size of a diamond has absolutely nothing to do with how much you love your partner.
+Buy the best diamond you can find in your budget and they’ll love it.

 You may not believe this, but there are few bargains to be found in diamond pricing.
 The wholesale cost of diamonds is fairly consistent across the board for all retailers.
-Volume retailers, like department stores or chain jewelry stores, rely on marketing huge quantities of lower quality diamonds at a high markup.
-Your best bet for purchasing a really fine diamond is with a custom jeweler, one whose income is not dependent on markup, but on design and goldsmithing.
-Jewelers who set each stone individually, by hand, tend to be a lot pickier about the stones we select than volume outlets are.
+Volume retailers, like department stores or chain jewelry stores, rely on marketing huge quantities of (typically) lower quality stones.
+Your best bet for purchasing a really fine diamond is with a custom jeweler, one whose income is not dependent on raw sales, but on craftsmanship, design, and goldsmithing.
+Jewelers who set each stone individually, by hand, tend to be a lot pickier about the stones they select than volume outlets are.

-- Diamonds that are brown or yellow.
-Look at the stone in different light sources.
+Color: Look at the stone in different light sources.
 If the stone is loose, view it in a crease of white paper.
 Compare multiple stones with different color grades to get a feel for the scale.

 Cut: A stone that is poorly cut will look less brilliant.
 Diamonds are often cut either too deep or too shallow.
 The girdle of the stone may be overly thick or, conversely, as thin as a knife edge, compromising its durability.
-Make sure to compare several stones in the same location.
+Make sure to compare several stones in the same location and lighting.
 Even “ideal cut” diamonds vary quite a bit in make.
 When the proportions of a diamond fall within certain parameters, there is a better chance that the correct balance will be achieved, resulting in a truly brilliant stone.
 Educate your eye.
 If one diamond has incredible brilliance and flash to your eye, look at others and then come back to it.
-Chances are you’ve found a good stone.

 Many retailers sell diamonds with a certificate of authenticity from a laboratory, describing the diamond’s color, clarity, and cut.
-“Certed” stones are usually over one half carat in weight.
-The most reliable certificates are from GIA, AGS, and EGL.
+The most reliable certificates are from GIA and AGS.
 If you are looking at a diamond with a certificate from any other laboratory, be careful!
 Their grading might not be as rigorous.
 Examine the stone carefully with a loupe or microscope, and ask to compare it with diamonds with certificates from GIA or AGS.
-Standards can vary.
+Standards can vary wildly among other labs.

 The best way to learn about diamonds is to come into our store.
-We can explain how diamonds are graded for color, clarity, and cut, and illustrate with a variety of certified stones at the counter.
+We can explain how diamonds are graded for color, clarity, and cut, and illustrate with a variety of stones in our inventory.
 You can learn a lot in fifteen or twenty minutes.